UWASL/dedup-bench/README.md

-# secure-dedup
+# dedup-bench

-Code for the Secure Deduplication Project
+Code for the DedupBench project